clairebarale/refugee_cases_ner/README.md

 #### Data:
 [CanLII](https://www.canlii.org/en/ca/irb/#search/type=decision&ccId=cisr&text=EXACT%20(Refugee)&origType=decision&origCcId=cisr) provides a dataset of 59,112 refugee cases associated with the Immigration and Refugee Board of Canada.
 The data is provided online in HTML and can be downloaded as PDF.

 The raw data is not published on this github.
-It is accessible upon request.
+It is available upon request.

 | Terminology/Gazetter  | |
 | ------------- | ------------- |